Should You Upgrade to the New Outlook for Windows? Here's What You Need to Know

 New pared-down Ribbon in OutlookNew pared-down Ribbon in Outlook.
 Source: Microsoft

-You can now pin important emails to the top of your inbox to ensure they don't forget to follow up on the most crucial messages.
-This feature saves time by eliminating the need to search for a key email thread actively.
+You can now pin important emails to the top of your inbox to ensure you don't forget to follow up on the most crucial messages.
+This feature is eliminating the need to search for a key email thread actively.

 Pin important emails to the top of your inboxPin important emails to the top of your inbox.
 Source: Microsoft

 Another new feature is the ability to snooze an email.
-This feature allows you to temporarily remove an email from your inbox and schedule it to reappear later as a new email when you are ready to respond.
+This feature allows you to temporarily remove an email from your inbox and schedule it to reappear later when you are ready to respond.

 Snoozing emailSnoozing email.
 Source: Microsoft

-In "One Outlook" for Windows, you'll be able to tweak the width of columns in your calendar.
+In the new Outlook for Windows, you'll be able to tweak the width of columns in your calendar.
 This means you can customize how much space is allocated to each day as you browse through your weekly schedule.

 Dynamic calendar column widthsDynamic calendar column widths.
 Source: Microsoft